The History of LIFE FORCE

 After successfully managing the air medical program for 21 years, in 2009 Erlanger decided to partner with MedTrans Corporation so they could focus more on patient care, and MedTrans would handle the helicopters, maintenance, mechanics, and pilots.

 As the need for air medical transport grew in regions surrounding Erlanger Hospital and transfer volumes picked up, an additional base was added in December 2006.
 LIFE FORCE 3, based out of the Tom B. David Airport in Calhoun, Georgia flew their first patient on February 12, 2007.

-In March 2008, LIFE FORCE was the first air medical service to begin using night vision goggles (NVG).
+In March 2008, LIFE FORCE began using night vision goggles (NVG).
 The U.S. Military has been the mainstay platform utilized in the development and refinement of viable night vision product for tactical applications.
 The civilian markets have recently recognized that NVG’s provide helicopter emergency medical services (HEMS) operators with increased situational awareness and enhanced safety throughout their programs.

 After the addition of LIFE FORCE 3 in North Georgia, a need was recognized for the more rural areas of Northeast Georgia and North Carolina.
 In October 2010, LIFE FORCE 4 was placed in service in a temporary facility in Blue Ridge, Georgia.
 In June 2012, they relocated to their permanent base in McCaysville, Georgia.